37 Environmental policy

 The various multi-layered parts of the biotic community are valuable for their own sake. |

-In recent years there has been growing use of the concept of ecosystem services (which encompasses the resource conservation, preservation, and human welfare ecological positions).
+In recent years, the concept of ecosystem services (which encompasses the resource conservation, preservation, and human welfare ecological positions) has attracted considerable attention.
 This is illustrated in the United Nations (UN) sanctioned Millennium Ecosystems Assessment, where ecosystems services are considered as the benefits people obtain from ecosystems, with these benefits encompassing provisioning services (food and fibre); regulating services (floods, drought); supporting services (soil formation and nutrient cycling); and cultural services (recreational, spiritual, religious and other non-material benefits).[19]
 However, a number of authors critique the use of ‘ecosystems services’ and associated economic terminology because these terms frame nature narrowly and serve to commoditise the way in which we understand and govern the world in which we live and share with other species.[20]

 Clearly, having an appreciation of different sources of environmental concern provides insight into the motivations informing different perspectives in environmental debate.
-This is important because environmental conflict frequently involves debates about competing philosophical positions, and the desirability of different responses.
-For example, approaches to biodiversity management will vary depending upon whether decision making is informed by a ‘hands off’ (resource preservationist) approach or a ‘wise use’ (resource conservationist) approach.
-Further, debates about the live export of sheep and cattle or the culling of native animals are more concerned with issues of animal rights than they are with ecocentrism.
+This is important because environmental conflict frequently involves debates about competing philosophical positions, and the desirability of different responses, which can have profound social and ecological consequences.
+For example, approaches to biodiversity management, and their effectiveness, will vary depending upon whether decision making is informed by a ‘hands off’ (resource preservationist) approach or a ‘wise use’ (resource conservationist) approach.
+Further, debates about eating meat, the live export of sheep and cattle, horse racing, use of animals in experiments, the keeping of pets and the culling of native animals raise important issues about animal rights.

 What causes environmental problems?